 •Hitomi Ecchi demands a cut to the chase.

 •A legacy of random morals raids by opportunistic politicians on magazines.
 Quick humping can be fuzzed out where needed and there is general agreement on what is allowed.
-Not like you confused and pissed off the public prosecuter’s office by making a kayak that was molded to look like lady-parts.
+Not like you confused and pissed off the public prosecutor’s office by making a kayak that was molded to look like lady-parts.

-•Public/ outsider vs private/ insider unconscioous bias – depicted intimacy as convention that poses as a private/ insider viewpoint but by agreement between authors and readers remains somewhat outside — which would be an odd way to restate the infamous fantasy is fantasy and reality is reality admonition.
+•Public/ outsider vs private/ insider unconscious bias – depicted intimacy as convention that poses as a private/ insider viewpoint but by agreement between authors and readers remains somewhat outside — which would be an odd way to restate the infamous fantasy is fantasy and reality is reality admonition.
 In other words, manga (etc.) characters remain performative, even in so-called private moments because readers find other treatments jarring.

 •Lazy, hurried and underpaid mangakas

 •’The wanting is better than the having‘.
 The plotting benefits of treating all established relationships as familiar to the point of ennui, if not contempt.
 Boring couples are (de facto) boring.

 Again, any of the above may be in operation but none appear to be the main reason.

 Wotaku ni Koi wa Muzukashii / Wotakoi, Love is Hard for Otaku

 Webmanga on Pixiv 2014– / Comic Pool Ichijinsha & Pixiv 2015–